 All LEARN participants, youth and adults, are expected to conduct themselves with respect, self-control, responsibility & accountability to themselves, others, and any facility we are using.

 In order to foster community and trust and to maintain privacy, if you have a personal concern or issue please speak directly to the other person(s) involved and limit the discussion to only those persons.
 If that does not resolve your concerns please speak to a board member.

 - Violence or aggression, either physical or verbal

 - Bullying, including cyber bullying (when an individual or a group of people perceived to have more power repeatedly and intentionally cause hurt or harm to another person or group of people)

 - Discrimination (see policy)

 - Behavior that disrupts an organized activity. ( Including social media)

 - Damage to property or facilities caused intentionally or by gross negligence**

-- For infractions of the specific behaviors listed above, individuals may address the infraction, in a respectful way, with the other party, who is expected to respond respectfully and work toward resolution.
-If necessary, prior to reaching out to the other person, allow time for everyone to cool down.
-It is often appropriate for adults supervising a child to address the child first, but every effort should be made to inform the parent if the behavior is ongoing or egregious.
+- For infractions of the specific behaviors listed above, individuals are typically expected to address the infraction, in a respectful and discreet way, with the other party, who is expected to respond respectfully and change the behavior.
+If a child is involved, speak with the parent first.
+It may be appropriate for adults supervising a child to address the child first, but every effort should be made to inform the parent if the behavior was ongoing or egregious.

 - **Damage to property or facilities caused intentionally or by gross negligence will be assessed, and the individual responsible will be required to make amends.
 The cost of damage will be borne by the individuals/individuals’ families who created the damage.**

-- The board reserves the right to request that a family withdraw their child or entire family from activities for a period of time if the child or family cannot follow the guidelines for behavior at LEARN.
+- In certain circumstances, the board reserves the right to request that a family withdraw their child or entire family from activities for a period of time if the child or family cannot follow the guidelines for behavior at LEARN.
 Terms for return to activities will be decided on a case by case basis.